-Jesse received his undergraduate degree in criminal justice at Western Oregon University, in addition to his first graduate degree in criminal justice.
-A few years later, he earned another degree in information technology and a Graduate Certificate in Instructional Design.
+Jesse received his undergraduate degree in Criminal Justice at Western Oregon University, in addition to his first graduate degree in Criminal Justice.
+A few years later, he earned a second graduate degree in Information Technology and a graduate certificate in Instructional Design.

-While working as an institutional administrator, Jesse also began teaching classes in the disciplines of college success and criminal justice.
+While working as an administrator, Jesse began teaching classes in the disciplines of College Success, Information Systems, and Criminal Justice.
 Prior to Jesse working full time in higher education, he spent eight aggregate years in law enforcement at the municipal and federal level.
 He continues his work to serve students in crisis or who are experiencing hardship while attending college.
-Currently, he is the system administrator for a web-based student success network, which helps identify students who are at-risk of failing, and then intervenes to try and mitigate any negative impacts it may have on the student’s degree progression.
+Currently, he oversees a team of student success professionals charged with supporting campus-wide success initiatives, and is the system administrator for a web-based student success network.
+The system helps identify students who are at-risk of failing, and allows staff to intervene and mitigate any negative impacts it may have on the student’s degree progression.